 Use your indoor voice.

 Following the crowd by writing about the most popular subjects can also place you in an arena filled with louder voices.
 I hesitated when titling my 18 Best Blog Tips post for that reason.
 Luckily, Ben read it.
-He found my perspective after six years of blogging and building community unique in some way.
+He found my perspective after six years of blogging and building a community unique in some way.
 Thank you, Ben!

 I hope this gives you some clarity and lots of hope.
 In the meantime, keep doing what you love: writing and blogging.
 You’ll attract more readers, which is the ultimate goal.
 Perhaps an editor will find you too!